cascer1/keep-talking-manual-distributor/README.md

 **You must have Java 11 or newer installed to use this tool.**

+The simple way of running the tool is to use one of the included scripts.
+However, you can run the jar file directly if you prefer.

 To run the tool, simply execute the jar file (`java -jar keeptalking.jar`)
 **Note:** On Windows, you have to use `javaw` instead: `javaw -jar keeptalking.jar`